-- Microsoft Azure Active Directory Module for Windows PowerShell is installed: - 1.
-Install the 64-bit version of the Microsoft Online Services Sign-in Assistant (available from https://go.microsoft.com/fwlink/p/?LinkId=286152). - 2.
-Install the Microsoft Azure Active Directory Module for Windows PowerShell with these steps: - a.
-Open an administrator-level PowerShell command prompt. - b.
-Run the Install-Module MSOnline command. - c.
-If prompted to install the NuGet provider, type Y and press ENTER. - d.
-If prompted that the installer is not signed, type Y and press ENTER. - e.
-If prompted to install the module from PSGallery, type Y and press ENTER. - f.
-After installation, close the PowerShell command window. - Microsoft Visual C++ 2017 Redistributable is installed on the inventory beacon
+- 64-bit version of the Microsoft Online Services Sign-in Assistant (available from https://go.microsoft.com/fwlink/p/?LinkId=286152). - Microsoft Azure Active Directory Module for Windows PowerShell.
+Microsoft Office 365 uses Azure Active Directory to manage user identities behind the scenes).
+To install the Microsoft Azure Active Directory Module for Windows PowerShell with these steps: - 1.
+Open an administrator-level PowerShell command prompt. - 2.
+Run the Install-Module MSOnline command. - 3.
+If prompted to install the NuGet provider, type Y and press ENTER. - 4.
+If prompted that the installer is not signed, type Y and press ENTER - 5.
+If prompted to install the module from PSGallery, type Y and press ENTER. - Skype for Business Online, Windows PowerShell Module 64-bit version (.